 You first carry out a baseline measurement by going through the questions associated with your certification level and determining which requirements you satisfy and those you do not.
 You can use the SCC checklist for this purpose.
+The checklist can be ordered here.
 You include the aspects that you do not yet satisfy in an action plan to improve your SHE management system.

 If you have completed steps 1 to 4, you can apply for certification from a recognised certification body.
 This body will assess your SHE management system by conducting an audit.
 If you meet the requirements, you will receive the SCC certificate.
 This is automatically registered in the Central Certification Register (website in Dutch).
 Clients can check whether your company has the certificate.

 If you do not yet meet all the requirements, you should first implement the identified areas for improvement.
 Then you can apply for a new certification.

 The SCC certificate is valid for three years, provided you continue to meet the requirements.
 The certification body visits every year to check this in an interim audit.
 You are required to remedy any shortcomings within three months.
 If you fail to do so, your certificate will be revoked.
 Do you want to stay certified after three years?
 If so, you will have to be recertified in accordance with the SCC requirements in effect at that time.

 If you have an SCC certificate, your clients and employees can expect the SCC to be more than a checklist that you just tick off; you act consciously in accordance with the underlying objectives and, together with your clients and employees, look at how you can implement points for improvement.